 - Mortgage Income Protection: For those who want to cover perhaps their biggest monthly expense -their mortgage payment.

 - Wage Protector: Designed to be a low-cost alternative to individual income protection for 24 months.

 That is the hard part done.
-Now we get started setting up your income protection policy, which could include a medical exam or us obtaining your medical information.
+Now we get started setting up your income protection plan, which could include a medical exam or us obtaining your medical information.
 Then you pay your monthly payments to us.

-You can adjust your policy if things change, for example, if your salary increases.
+You can adjust your plan if things change, for example, if your salary increases.
 However, we may need to ask you to take a medical exam to make sure your health status has not changed.

 What it costs

 How much you pay each month depends on:

 - Your age

 - Your health status